Henry Ditmas, 1878

 1877 was a severe drought year in California.
 Henry sent his sheep to pasture in the Sierra Nevada mountains, but most of the flock died in a spring snowstorm.
 Henry gave the remaining animals to one of his sheepherders and decided to try a new business.
 In 1878 he opened a grocery store in Avila.
 However, the population of Avila was small, and the business soon failed.

-In the same year, 1878, Henry filed a government claim for 560 acres adjoining Ranchita Arroyo Grande which was owned by the Steele Brothers; he named it Rancho Saucelito for its many bordering willow trees, saucelito means small willow grove in Spanish.
+In the same year, 1878, Henry filed a government claim for 560 acres adjoining Ranchita Arroyo Grande which was owned by the Steele Brothers; he named it Rancho Saucelito for its many bordering willow trees, willow in Spanish is sauce.
 Henry built a wood frame cottage on the site, and Rosa planted an English flower garden.
 The following year, 1879, Henry cleared land and planted Zinfandel and Muscat grapevines.
 The vines were sent from Europe and purchased locally according to the Ditmas family.
 This is the first documented planting of Zinfandel in the upper Arroyo Grande Valley.
 Horticulturist David F. Newsome later gave Henry grape vines that were suitable to the warmer climate of Rancho Saucelito.
 Rosa pursued cattle ranching; the Ditmas Brand was recorded on April 23, 1883, at the request of Rosa C. Ditmas to be used by her in branding her own stock.
 It is the only brand on record in the name of Ditmas, and is consists of a broad arrow.

 Bostonian A.B.
 Hasbrouck bought the neighboring 4,437-acre Rancho Arroyo Grande for $27,000 from the Steele Brothers in 1883.
 He established the St. Remy Ranch on the property in 1883.
 He soon built his home, planted ornamental and vegetable gardens as well as a vineyard over the next few years.
 In 1884 he started work on his St. Remy Winery, building a stone foundation.